JavaScript Variable & Identifiers

 const RATE; //this will result in an error as value is not assigned.

-Below are the some important points for constant:
+Here are some important points about const:

 • Cannot be redeclared